 - Small fish

-One of the main reasons people chooses a particular fish to eat is its taste and texture.
-After all, who doesn’t want to eat a fish, they don’t think tastes good.
-When comparing the two fish, does Atlantic mackerel taste like king mackerel?
+One of the main reasons people chooses a particular food to eat is its taste and texture.
+After all, who doesn’t want to something they don’t think tastes good.
+When comparing the two species, let’s examine if they taste the same or if one is better.

-King mackerel and Atlantic mackerel have a similar medium flavor taste.
+King and Atlantic mackerel have a similar medium flavor taste.
 Their flavor is not considered too sweet or mild.
-Atlantic mackerel and king mackerel have an oily flesh due to its higher fat content.
-Both mackerel have a similar firm texture which breaks apart into small flakes.
+Both have an oily flesh due to its higher fat content.
+The two have a similar firm texture which breaks apart into small flakes.

 Some people find mackerel tastes more like tuna than salmon.
-Depending where the king mackerel or Atlantic mackerel was caught, it may taste slightly fishy to some people.
+Depending where it was caught, it may taste slightly fishy to some people.
 Although most people don’t think it’s too fishy.

-I polled members of food groups I belong to and some readers.
+To conduct some research, I polled clients, members of food groups I belong to and some readers.
 The following are the results of my poll which consisted of 26 people.
-I asked which fish tasted better, Atlantic mackerel or king mackerel?

 - 12% said they had no preference between the two.

-Many of the people polled mentioned they didn’t prefer king mackerel due to the higher mercury levels.
+Many of the people polled mentioned they didn’t prefer king due to the higher mercury levels.

-Find out what mackerel taste people preferred, Atlantic or Spanish, in my article, Atlantic Mackerel vs Spanish Mackerel – Are They The Same?
+Find out what species people preferred, Atlantic or Spanish, in my article.

-It’s not always possible to locate the type of fish required for your recipe in the local fish market or store.
-In addition, you may have one fish already in the refrigerator ready to be used.
-If you have some Atlantic mackerel, you may ask, can I substitute Atlantic mackerel for king mackerel?
+It’s not always possible to locate the type of food required for your recipe.
+In addition, you may have one already in the refrigerator ready to be used.
+This situation may make you wonder if one can substitute for the other.

 Atlantic mackerel can substitute for king mackerel due to their similar medium flavors.
 Both fish can be cooked using similar cooking methods due to their similar firm textures.
-King and Atlantic mackerel can be cooked by grilling, searing, frying, broiling or baking.
+Both can be cooked by grilling, searing, frying, broiling or baking.

 The king mackerel substitutes are: